IljaK91/whyjulia/presentation.md

 * People come to `Julia` because of its speed, but stay for the type-dispatch system ♥
 * Suffers from being "too new": might not be suitable for early adopters.

-Note: I've started using Julia about 4 years ago and never looked back.
+Note: I've started using Julia about two years ago and never looked back.

 ---